lostintangent/workspace-layout/README.md

 # 🖼️ Workspace Layout

-The _Workspace Layout_ extension allows a workspace to configure the set of [terminals](#terminals) and/or [files](#files) that should be automatically opened, whenever someone launches the workspace within VS Code and/or GitHub Codespaces.
-This allows a repo maintainer to provide a highly curated one-click/onboarding experience, using a config-as-code solution, that builds upon the existing semantics of [`devcontainer.json`](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).
+The _Workspace Layout_ extension allows a workspace to configure the set of [terminals](#terminals)/[files](#files) that should be automatically opened, and the [view](#view) that should be focused, whenever someone launches the workspace within VS Code and/or GitHub Codespaces.
+This allows a repo maintainer to provide a highly curated one-click/onboarding experience, that builds upon the existing semantics of [`devcontainer.json`](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).

-In fact, in order to start configuring a workspace's layout, simply create a `devcontainer.json` file, that specifies a `workspace.files` and/or `workspace.terminals` property.
+In fact, in order to start configuring a workspace's layout, simply create a `devcontainer.json` file, that specifies a `workspace.view`, `workspace.files` and/or `workspace.terminals` property.
 If you're already using GitHub Codespaces or [VS Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), you can add these properties to your existing `devcontainer.json` file, and add `lostintangent.workspace-layout` to the `extensions` list, in order to automatically install it, and apply the desired layout for subsequent users.

 <img width="750px" src="https://user-images.githubusercontent.com/116461/155415211-94d48e4b-57e9-4956-9876-5946a12a6cb6.png" />